Pay Traffic Ticket in AlabamaPage OverviewSUMMARY: How to Pay an Alabama Traffic Ticket

-- Schedule a hearing to plead your case
+- Schedule a hearing to plead your case.

-- Represent yourself or hire a traffic ticket lawyer
+- Represent yourself or hire a traffic ticket lawyer.

-- Give up any possibilities of pleading to lesser charges/penalties
+- Give up any possibilities of pleading to lesser charges/penalties.

-- Experience no fines/penalties if found not guilty, except for related court costs and attorney fees
+- Experience no fines/penalties if found not guilty, except for related court costs and attorney fees.

-- Appeal the guilty verdict (if applicable)
+- Appeal the guilty verdict (if applicable).

 Learn more about

-Fighting your Traffic Ticket »
+Fighting Your Traffic Ticket »

-Pleading guilty means paying your traffic ticket fine and any related court costs and fees, as well as accepting any applicable penalties.
+In Alabama, pleading "guilty" means paying your traffic ticket fine and any related court costs and fees, as well as accepting any applicable penalties.

-When you plead guilty:
+When you plead "guilty":

-- You can pay your ticket fine online or by mail, unless your traffic ticket states you must make a court appearance.
+- You can pay your AL ticket fine online or by mail, unless your traffic ticket states you must make a court appearance.

-- Your judge might allow you to plead to a lesser offense, with lesser penalties.
+- Your judge might allow you to plead to a lesser offense with lesser penalties.

-- You'll incur points on your driving record which, depending on the violation and your current driving record, could lead to license suspension or revocation.
+- You'll incur points on your AL driving record which, depending on the violation and your current driving record, could lead to driver's license suspension or revocation.
 (Our sections on Alabama's vehicle code and point system provide further details.)

 - You could experience an increase in auto insurance rates.